Search

 Twelve years on, Hart Pong has taken the humble street-side push cart stall started by his father, Mr Yeo Eng Song, in 1969 and grew it into a successful restaurant chain with a strong brand presence.
 Song Fa’s growth is a testament to Hart Pong’s skill in standardizing operations.

-Short reel of our dining experience with narrative by Lisa
+Short reel of our dining experience (narrated by Lisa)

 Expect Teochew Flavours and Hospitality